-Breakfast Cookies are packed full of oats, coconut, dried cranberries, and cinnamon, for a delicious, flavorful cookie!
+Breakfast Cookies are packed full of oats, coconut, nuts, dried cranberries, and cinnamon, for a delicious, filling cookie!

 Dan hates having anything in his oatmeal cookies.
 That’s something he made very clear the one and only time in our marriage that I made oatmeal raisin cookies.
 But you know what?
 Even Dan loved these breakfast cookies!
 And the kids especially love them, since they get to help make them!